petebachant/petebachant.github.io/_posts/2024-11-office-suites-reproducibility.markdown

 ![Anakin uses Excel.](/images/repro-office/anakin-excel.jpg)

 Everyone knows that when you want to get serious about reproducibility you need to stop using Microsoft Word and Excel and become a computer hacker, right?
-There is some truth to that,
+There is some truth to that, that working with simpler, less interactive tools is typically better for producing permanent artifacts, e.g., figures, papers, and being somewhat certain about how they were produced, but it's not mandatory.

-that working with simpler, less interactive tools is typically better for producing permanent artifacts and being somewhat certain about how they were produced, but it's not mandatory.
+It's also not usually mandatory to work in a reproducible way, sharing all code and data so others can arrive at the same exact results, but it most likely will be someday, so here we're going to help you get a head start even if you haven't started living your life at the command line.

 <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:7248736572437659648" height="536" width="504" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>